this-is-angular/ngrx-essentials-course/src/assets/content/chapters/chapter-5.md

 ## What are Actions?

 `Actions` are the most simple core concept of NgRx (and Redux in general).
 Action is a unique event that is used to trigger a change in the state.
 What does it mean?
 For example, we might have an action that says "Home page has been loaded".
 It might mean some changes in the state.
-For example, in our application, it might trigger an API call for lists of expenses and incomes, which will in turn trigger an event that outs that data in the `Store`, resulting ina change in the UI.
+For example, in our application, it might trigger an API call for lists of expenses and incomes, which will in turn trigger an event that puts that data in the `Store`, resulting in a change in the UI.
 Or we might have an action that says "Add a category", which will create a new category of income/expense in the `Store`, again resulting in a UI change.
 Again, essentially `Actions` are like commands to the `Store`, or methods that allow to update its contents.

 ## What does an Action look like?